RodrigoHTEC10/ObjectOrientedProgramming_TC1030.302/README.md

 4. Eliminate a Station or Transport.
 5. Get the information of a specific Station or Transport.
 6. Check Transports between two Stations.
+7. Change a Station or Transport name.
-7. Exit.
+8. Exit.

-The user will enter a number in the console depending on the function it wants the program to do and follow the instructions of each.
+The user will enter a number in the console depending on the function it wants the program to implement and follow the instructions of each.

 Pay special attention to the inputs the program ask which will clearly indicate "number" in case it expects a number and "Texts" for names and descriptions.

 ---